 - Publish Date

-If you're planning on having an afternoon cuppa tea this weekend, why not pay tribute to our beloved Queen while you're at it ...
+If you're planning on having an afternoon cuppa tea this weekend, why not pay tribute to our Queen Elizabeth II while you're at it...

 Alongside an instruction video, the caption reveals the cake was named after Queen Victoria, who regularly ate a slice of sponge cake with her tea, each afternoon.